eeditiones/tuttle-doc/content/_index.md

 weight = 2
 +++

-# Frequently Asked Questions
+# Tuttle Documentation

+This is the documentation site for 'Tuttle - a eXist-db Git integration'

+This website collects:
+* Get started
+* OpenAPI endpoint documentation
-This website collects frequently asked questions around Tuttle.
+* frequently asked questions around Tuttle

 ## How to contribute to this FAQ